 - HSBC bank’s reputation is well attached to its high-end banking services and facilities.

-- This bank is widely-chosen by high-net-worth individuals and investors
+- This bank is widely chosen by high-net-worth individuals and investors

-- Opening bank account in HSBC bank is considered to be a smooth process, but may sometimes take time.
+- Opening a bank account in HSBC bank is considered to be a smooth process, but may sometimes take time.

 One typical drawback is that HSBC bank offers debit cards limited in USD and GBP.
 Giving a card presence in EUR currency is not its strength, at the moment.
 Furthermore, the initial deposit for opening a corporate bank account with HSBC bank is around HKD 50,000, higher than that of many other banks in Hong Kong.
 The minimum opening balance for an HSBC bank account often falls at 500,000 HKD, quite a similar amount to that of Citibank.

 Interestingly, if you are looking for the best savings bank account in Hong Kong, HSBC bank is a worth considering option as well.
 Below are several reasons why foreign applicants should choose HSBC for its saving account: